International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 access rights, but merely support data exchange.
-Nevertheless, integrity and availability of metadata (i.e., correct and secure storing and handling of meta- data) is of high importance for the Industrial Data Space.
+Nevertheless, integrity and availability of metadata (i.e., correct and secure storing and handling of meta- data) is of high importance for the IDS.
 Compatibility with the required functionality as defined by the certification body is therefore evaluated and certified.